boutproject/BOUT-dev/manual/sphinx/user_docs/parallel-transforms.rst

 Slab geometries
 ---------------

-The default :cpp:class:`ParallelTransform` is the identity transform, which sets yup() and ydown() to point to the same field.
+The default `ParallelTransform` is the identity transform, which sets yup() and ydown() to point to the same field.
 In the input options the setting is

 .. code-block:: bash